emsmh/d287/README.md

-<strong>** DO NOT DISTRIBUTE OR PUBLICLY POST SOLUTIONS TO THESE LABS.
-MAKE ALL FORKS OF THIS REPOSITORY WITH SOLUTION CODE PRIVATE.
-PLEASE REFER TO THE STUDENT CODE OF CONDUCT AND ETHICAL EXPECTATIONS FOR COLLEGE OF INFORMATION TECHNOLOGY STUDENTS FOR SPECIFICS. ** </strong>

-# WESTERN GOVERNORS UNIVERSITY
-## D287 – JAVA FRAMEWORKS
-Welcome to Java Frameworks!
-This is an opportunity for students to implement user interfaces and learn to leverage existing frameworks, assets, and content for object-oriented programming.
-FOR SPECIFIC TASK INSTRUCTIONS AND REQUIREMENTS FOR THIS ASSESSMENT, PLEASE REFER TO THE COURSE PAGE.
 ## C : CUSTOMIZE THE HTML
 Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
 1. changes: changed name of site, changed haeders to match.